A day-by-day guide to this week's best online theater and dance

 Various times (live only)

 As the U.S. girds its loins for the upcoming election, Leila Buck’s interactive show American Dreams imagines a nationally televised game show in which the viewers (read: audiences) vote on who gets to be a citizen.
 Directed by Tamilla Woodard for Working Theater, the show is taking a virtual national tour over a six-week period, teaming with presenters across the country for nine short runs in succession.
 In addition to Buck herself, the cast includes Andre Ali Andre, India Nicole Burton, Jens Rasmussen, Imran Sheikh and Andrew Valdez.
-After a home-turf run through October 25, the show moves to a Connecticut platform from October 27 through November 1.
+After its current run on a Connecticut platform through November 1, the show takes a brief hiatus before returning for a final leg at Marin Theatre Company (November 10–15).
 Tickets are pay-what-you-can scale.

 Marie’s Crisis Virtual Piano Bar